Table of Contents

 View on Amazon.com ➜

-Big enough for your passport, cards, cash, and phone, but small enough to wear under your clothes, this pouch is perfect for international travel.
-The RFID lining adds an extra level of security, and the ripstop nylon means it won’t wear out.
-If anything does go wrong, it’s guaranteed for life!
+Big enough for your passport, cards, cash, and phone but small enough to wear under your clothes – this pouch is perfect for international travel.
+The RFID lining adds an extra level of security (meaning bad guys won’t be able to scan your bag for financial data), and the ripstop nylon means it won’t wear out.
+I wear ours under my shirt so as not to flash around cash and credit cards.
+It’s a discreet way to ensure your valuables are safely concealed and out of sight.

 Available on HeroTravelSupply.com with an exclusive 15% discount using the coupon code “HERO”.